| |

 PLASTICS AND OUR OCEANS

-An estimated 12.7 million tonnes of plastic end up in our oceans every year and is travelling on ocean currents to every part of the globe.
+An estimated 12.7 million tonnes of plastic end up in our oceans every year, travelling on ocean currents to every part of the globe.
 These plastics endure in the marine environment indefinitely: items from the birth of plastics are washing up on our shores, virtually unscathed.
 Our oceans and coastlines are literally choking on plastic.

 Disposal of plastics in our oceans is not just harming wildlife now (an estimated 100,000 marine mammals and turtles, and over one million seabirds are dying every year due to entanglement with or ingestion of marine plastics), we are also providing a toxic legacy that may last an eternity.
-Moreover it can be found throughout the food chain - from zooplankton to whales - even ending up in the food on our plates.
+Microplastics can now be found throughout the food chain (from zooplankton to whales), in the air we breathe, at the top of the highest mountains and at the bottom of the deepest oceans.
+We all now have microplastics in our bodies.

-But it's not too late to make a change!
-We can all make a difference in helping to reduce the plastics in our oceans.
+But it's not too late to make changes!
+We can all make a difference in helping to reduce the plastics in our oceans, and on our planet.

 OIL AND PLASTICS